startyourlab/website/docs/tutorials/git-goals.md

       extension <code>.md</code>.
     </p>
     <p>
-      You should now copy and paste the contents of the following template text into the live editor for your new git goals file.
+      You should now copy and paste the contents of the You should now copy and paste the contents of the <a href="#template-for-git-goals-file-contents">template text below</a> into the live editor for your newly created git goals file. into the live editor for your new git goals file.
     </p>
   </TabItem>
   <TabItem value="workshop">
     <p>
-      To get started, open the [Git Goal Tutorial's GitHub repository](https://github.com/startyourlab/git-goals-tutorial) in a new browser window, and then navigate into the <code>git-goals-files</code> folder on the tutorial's repository page.
+      To get started, open the <a href="https://github.com/startyourlab/git-goals-tutorial">Git Goal Tutorial's GitHub repository</a> in a new browser window, and then navigate into the <code>git-goals-files</code> folder on the tutorial's repository page.
       Then, open the <code>workshops</code> folder.
     </p>
     <p>